 But that’s easier said than done.
-Boring administration, social media, your own marketing… they can all take your attention away from billable time.
+Tedious administration, social media, your marketing – they can all take your attention away from billable time.
 With only so many hours in the day, you’ll want to ensure you’re busy earning rather than checking emails or getting sucked into Facebook again.

 You need to stay laser-focused if you’re going to enjoy a better income.
 The following tips will set you on the glittering path to wealth and prosperity.

 There is nothing more beautiful than starting the day before everyone else.
 Yes, you’ll groan when the alarm goes off at 6am.
 But once you’ve had a hot shower and enjoyed some breakfast, you’ll feel ready to face your desk.

 And when you do sit down to work, you’ll realise you have the oh-so-wonderful advantage of fewer distractions.
 The phone won’t ring.
 Emails will be pretty much non-existent.
 It’ll be peaceful and quiet.
 And that means you can focus on those billable tasks that require your full attention.

 Besides, ticking some jobs off your list before 9am – particularly the more challenging ones – will make you feel awesome, in control and ultimately better paid.

 As you work, keep a notebook by your side and write down anything that takes up too much time.
 It could be email, the phone, social media, administrative tasks, invoicing, whatever.
 Figure out what could be improved and create new workflows to get the job done in less time.

 There is always a solution to achieve things more efficiently.
 Continually review where your time is being spent so that you can focus on the billable tasks.

 Yes, you might be loathed to give your hard-earned cash to someone else but if you can get more in an hour than their hourly rate, what’s the problem?
 Hire a personal assistant that can help you with invoicing, accounts and any other admin, so you can pay more attention to earning money from clients.